pyscada/PyScada/docs/django_settings.rst

 -------

-Open the urls configuration file and add the nesseary rewrite rule to the django URL dispatcher.
+Open the urls configuration file and add the necessary rewrite rule to the django URL dispatcher.

 ::